-A bleeding disorder occurs when the blood does not clot fast enough, resulting in prolonged or excessive bleeding.
-Normal blood clotting, called coagulation, is a complex process in which platelets (specialized blood cells) and different proteins in the blood (called clotting or coagulation factors) clump together to heal broken blood vessels and control bleeding.
-Coagulopathies (disorders of the blood clotting system) occur when clotting factors are missing or damaged, when there is a low number of platelets, or when the platelets don't work correctly.
+A bleeding disorder occurs when the blood does not clot fast enough, resulting in too much bleeding or bleeding that lasts a long time.
+Normal blood clotting, called coagulation, is a complex process in which specialized blood cells called platelets and different proteins in the blood called clotting or coagulation factors clump together to heal broken blood vessels and control bleeding.
+There is a delicate balance of coagulation factors that promote bleeding and those that promote clotting.
+Disorders of the blood clotting system occur when clotting factors are missing or damaged, when there is a low number of platelets, or when the platelets don't work correctly.
 Learn more about clotting problems.

 People with bleeding disorders may experience the following symptoms:

 - Small purple or red spots under the skin that are called petechiae